-(7) the completed HHSC forms that document discussions with the designated resident and LAR about the range of community living services, supports, and alternatives; and
+(7) the completed HHSC forms that document discussions with the designated resident and LAR about the range of community living services, supports, and alternatives;

-(8) all pertinent information related to the designated resident, such as guardianship paperwork and consents.
+(8) all pertinent information related to the designated resident, such as guardianship paperwork and consents;

+(9) the current plan of care; and

+(10) an implementation plan for each IHSS that appears on the plan of care.

 (b) For a designated resident who has refused habilitation coordination, a LIDDA must maintain the following documentation in a designated resident's record:

-(1) the completed Refusal of Habilitation Coordination form;
+(1) all completed Refusal of Habilitation Coordination forms ;

-(2) documentation of the specialized services discussed in the initial IDT and any annual specialized services review meeting; and
+(2) documentation of the specialized services discussed in the initial IDT and any SPT or IDT specialized services review meeting; and

 (3) the completed HHSC forms that document discussions with the designated resident and LAR about the range of community living services, supports, and alternatives.